 Creating a “Good” Telemarketing Script

 Creating a good script is not easy because telesales can be extremely challenging.
-I have the belief that when many people try to create a good script, they stop to think about their product and then try to build a script that tries to squeeze in as many of the cool details about the product that they can.
+I have the belief that when many people try to create a good script, they stop to think about their product and then try to build a script that tries to squeeze in as many of the cool details about the product as they can.

 We go about this a different way in that we try to re-engineer the process by first looking at what makes telemarketing so challenging.
-We then try find ways to decrease the challenges and then build our telemarketing script around the things that will make cold calling easier and if that all works correctly, we will end up with a “good” sales script.
+We then try to find ways to decrease the challenges and then build our around the things that will make cold calling easier and if that all works correctly, we will end up with a “good” sales script.

 These are the challenges that we identify as the key things that make cold calling so difficult.

 We operate with the assumption that all the prospects that we call are busy, especially when calling B2B.
 We do not want this to make you insecure about calling or make you communicate in a very cautious way.
 But more so to use this as a key detail as to what to say (and not say) when you get a prospect on the phone.

 Your prospects will get a lot of calls from other salespeople.
 And not only will they get calls from your direct competitors, but they will also get calls from salespeople that sell something completely unrelated to what you sell.

 This is an important thing to be aware of as it impacts how prospects feel and react when they answer your call and this should impact what you say in your telemarketing script.

 When you combine the fact that prospects are extremely busy and they also get a lot of sales calls from salespeople trying to take some of their time, they are likely to answer your call and be fairly guarded in terms of how they receive you.
 This can lead to objections and resistance and your telemarketing script should help you to be prepared for this.

 You have a lot of information to share